ryanafolk/eco-discretizer/README.md

 ---------
 This script uses k-means clustering to discretize predicted niche occupancy profiles (PNOs) from niche models.
 The point is to convert continuous data to a discrete form that is useful for large numbers of comparative methods that use discrete data.

 The script accepts as inputs species list file and predicted niche occupancy profile files, in the exact same format as that used for `ambitus`.
 These must be in the same directory as the script.
 The output is a csv containing the species labels and a numeric character coding from 0 to k - 1.

 The distance matrices (raw and normalized) are also saved in case they are useful for something.
+One idea is to plot the final averaged distance matrix in R, using a plot that makes sense like an MDS analysis.
+Classification surprises often happen when an individual is intermediate between an expected group and some neighbor.

 The python libraries `numpy`, `scipy`, and `pandas` are required.